 - Documentation of the ability to study in English (see English Language Requirements for acceptable documentation).

-In addition to the above requirements, conditional admission for the Master of Arts in Psychology with Marriage and Family Therapy or Mental Health Counseling specializations and PsyD, Clinical specialization also must provide the following documentation:
+In addition to the above requirements, conditional admission for the Master of Arts in Counseling with Marriage and Family Therapy or Mental Health Counseling specializations and PsyD, Clinical specialization also must provide the following documentation: